Dissolve your business stress – build the enthusiasm in your people and your team...

 Sirota’s research points to six primary sources of long-lasting achievement:

 f.
-Plus working for a company of which the employee can be proud
+Plus working for a company of which the employee can FEEL PRIDE

-How do you and your team rate your company’s performance against these 6 sources of achievement?
+How do you and your team rate your firm’s performance against these 6 sources of achievement?
 Which one of the 6 can you make a quick win towards greater enthusiasm?

 3. A working community...